Find out how car insurance quotes are calculated to help you answer the questions in the best way and get the lowest insurance quote

 - Performance acceleration and top speed.

-- Security such as alarm, immobiliser and trackers.
+- Does the car have security such as alarm, immobiliser and trackers?

 9. What is the value of the car?